trawitz/SLikeNet/readme.txt

       - SQLite (see 2.4.20)

 4.12 Swig / DLL_Swig
-   Description: Generates a C# interface for the SLikeNet DLL.
+   Description: Generates C# bindings for SLikeNet.
    Dependencies:
       - SWIG (see 2.4.22)